Thibaw Min: Early life

-One of Mindon's chief consorts, the Queen of the Middle Palace, Hsinbyumashin, helped to broker a marriage between her second daughter, Supayalat and Thibaw, who were half-siblings by blood.
+One of Mindon's chief consorts, the Queen of the Middle Palace, Hsinbyumashin, helped to broker a marriage between her eldest daughter, Supayagyi and Thibaw, who were half-siblings by blood.

 Accession

 In 1878, Thibaw succeeded his father in a bloody succession massacre.
 Hsinbyumashin, one of Mindon's queens, had grown dominant at the Mandalay court during Mindon's final days.
-Under the guise that Mindon wanted to bid his children (other princes and princesses) farewell, Hsinbyumashin had all royals of close age (who could potentially be heir to the throne) mercilessly slaughtered by edict, to ensure that Thibaw and her daughter Supayalat would assume the throne.
+Under the guise that Mindon wanted to bid his children (other princes and princesses) farewell, Hsinbyumashin had all royals of close age (who could potentially be heirs to the throne) mercilessly slaughtered by edict, to ensure that Thibaw and her daughter Supayagyi would assume the throne.
+During the royal Aggamahesi coronation, Supayalat pushed in next to her sister to be anointed queen at the same time, breaking an ancient royal custom.
+This resulted in two queens being anointed in parallel, a situation that had never occurred before in the history of Burma.

 At the time of his accession, Lower Burma, half of the kingdom's former territory, had been under British occupation for thirty years and it was no secret that the King intended to regain this territory.
-Relations had soured during the early 1880s when the King was perceived as having made moves to align his country with the French more closely.
+Relations had soured during the early 1880s when the King was perceived as having made moves to more closely align his country with the French.
 Relations deteriorated further in an incident later called "The Great Shoe Question", where visiting British dignitaries refused to remove their shoes before entering the royal palace and were subsequently banished.

 At the time, the kingdom's treasury reserves had diminished, forcing the government to increase taxation on the peasants.
 In 1878, the national lottery was also introduced on a trial basis, which became popular but soon went awry, with many families losing their livelihoods.
 The lottery experiment was ended in 1880.

-In October to November 1878, a meeting at Mandalay Palace's North Garden significantly expanded the size of the Hluttaw from four departments to 14:
+In October to November 1878, a meeting at Mandalay Palace's North Garden significantly expanded the size of the Hluttaw or the royal cabinet from four departments to 14: